vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    This parameter allows to "shortcut" routes (non-backbone) for inter-area routes.
 There are three modes available for routes shortcutting:

-   "default" –  this area will be used for shortcutting only if ABR does not have a link to the backbone area or this link was lost.
+   **default** –  this area will be used for shortcutting only if ABR does not have a link to the backbone area or this link was lost.
-   "enable" – the area will be used for shortcutting every time the route that goes through it is cheaper.
+   **enable** – the area will be used for shortcutting every time the route that goes through it is cheaper.
-   "disable" – this area is never used by ABR for routes shortcutting.
+   **disable** – this area is never used by ABR for routes shortcutting.

 .. cfgcmd:: set protocols ospf area <number> virtual-link <A.B.C.D>